 BC is on guard against nasty invasive mussels that attach themselves to boats in freshwater.
 (Not to be confused with useful, attractive muscles attached to people.)

-If it floats, the Ministry of Environment wants to take a look.
+If it floats, the B.C.
+Conservation Officer Service wants to take a look.

-The reason is these small, freshwater mussels can wreak havoc if they get into our province.
+Why all the fuss over these little guys?
+These small, freshwater mussels can wreak havoc if they get into our province.
 If your watercraft has been in a province or state with mussel infested waters, the invaders can (unbeknownst to you) hitch-hike into BC, by attaching to your boat, boat trailer, boat motor or other equipment.

 Quagga and zebra mussels multiply rapidly and are extremely difficult to get rid of.
 They can cause widespread economic and ecological damage in many ways including:

 - clogging pipes in hydroelectric, municipal, water treatment, industrial, agricultural and recreational facilities;

 - threatening commercial and recreational fisheries, and;